Bernhardt Holtermann

-Bernhardt Otto Holtermann (29 April 1838 – 29 April 1885) was a successful gold miner, businessman, politician and photographer in Australia.
+Bernhardt Otto Holtermann (29 April 1838 – 29 April 1885) was a German-born Australian gold miner, businessman, politician and photographer.
 Perhaps his greatest claim to fame is his association with the Holtermann Nugget, the largest gold specimen ever found, 59 inch long, weighing 630 lb and with an estimated gold content of 3000 ozt, found at Hill End, near Bathurst, New South Wales.
 This gave him the wealth to build a mansion in North Sydney.

 Early life

 Holtermann was born in Hamburg, Germany.
 He emigrated in 1858 to avoid Prussian military service.
 He departed Liverpool aboard the ship Salem and reached Melbourne in August after a journey lasting 101 days.

 Mining

 After working at a variety of jobs, he teamed up with Ludwig Hugo 'Louis' Beyers.
 They began prospecting around Hill End, New South Wales.
 Years of unrewarding labour followed.
 On 22 February 1868, Holtermann married Harriett Emmett, while Beyers married her sister Mary.

 In 1871, the Star of Hope Gold Mining Company, in which he and Beyers were among the partners, struck rich veins of gold.
 On 19 October 1872, the Holtermann Nugget was discovered.
 Not strictly speaking a nugget, it was a gold specimen, a mass of gold embedded in rock, in this case quartz.
 Holtermann attempted to buy the 3000 ozt specimen from the company, offering £1000 over its estimated value of £12,000 (about AU$1.9 million in 2016 currency, AU$4.8 million on the 2017 gold price), but was turned down, and it was sent away to have the gold extracted.
 Disheartened, he resigned from the company in February 1873.